ISAITB/docs-tdl/source/constructs/index.rst

     @from, yes, The ID of the actor that will be sending the message (see :ref:`test-case-actors`).
     @to, yes, The ID of the actor that will be receiving the message (see :ref:`test-case-actors`).
-    @desc, yes, A description to display to the user for this test step. config, no, Zero or more elements containing configuration values pertinent to sending.
+    @desc, yes, A description to display to the user for this test step.
+    @id, no, The ID for the step.
+This is also the name of a ``map`` variable in the session context in which output will be stored. config, no, Zero or more elements containing configuration values pertinent to sending.
 Each ``config`` element has a ``name`` attribute and a text content as value. input, no, Zero or more elements for the input parameters.
 See :ref:`handlers-inputs-outputs` for details.

 The ``send`` step results in the transaction's messaging handler to be notified that it needs to send content.
-Recall that the actual sending always takes place through the message handlier implementation.
+Recall that the actual sending always takes place through the message handler implementation.
 The ``send`` step simply acts as the signal to do so.

 .. code-block:: xml
     :emphasize-lines: 2,3,4,5